payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 While simulation benchmarks are useful for controlled evaluation, real-world robotic systems introduce additional challenges such as sensor noise, actuator delays, communication latency, and unmodeled dynamics.
 These effects can significantly amplify high-frequency oscillations in learned policies.

-This environment formulates quadcopter hovering as a **continuous-control Markov Decision Process (MDP)** and enables training and deployment of RL policies on physical hardware.
-It is designed to evaluate SAPPS's impact on:
+This environment supports both **simulation-based training** and **real-world deployment** on a Crazyflie quadcopter.
+Quadcopter hovering is formulated as a **continuous-control Markov Decision Process (MDP)**, enabling training and deployment of reinforcement learning policies on physical hardware.
+It is designed to evaluate SAPPS’s impact on:

 - control smoothness,
-- actuator efficiency
+- actuator efficiency, and
-- stability during real-world flight
+- stability during real-world flight.

 ---